M-earnest/tutorial_jupyter_books/content/1_github/project.md

 Now you created your own course repository!

-### 2. Getting Familiar with the Structure and the Existing Files
+### 2. Getting Familiar With the Structure and the Existing Files

 **The course template is structured in the following way**